Crystal Tools: Version 1.0

 Following the public's positive reaction to the graphics of the Final Fantasy VII Technical Demo for PS3 presented at the Electronic Entertainment Expo in 2005, it was decided to release the role-playing video game Final Fantasy XIII on the PlayStation 3 rather than the PlayStation 2 as originally planned.
-In August 2005, the Technology Division began working on the White Engine, a PlayStation 3 engine that was supposed to be exclusively used for Final Fantasy XIII.
+That August, the Technology Division began working on the White Engine, a PlayStation 3 engine that was supposed to be exclusively used for XIII.
 Eight months later, however, it was decided to repurpose the engine to further make it compatible with other projects such as the action RPG Final Fantasy Versus XIII (later rebranded and repurposed into Final Fantasy XV) and the massively multiplayer online role-playing game (MMORPG) Final Fantasy XIV.
 In order for the company to stay competitive in a multi-platform environment, support of the engine was extended from the PlayStation 3 to the Xbox 360 and Microsoft Windows, both of which were successful in Western markets.
 This marked the official development start of a company-wide engine for whose purpose the Technology Division was expanded into the Research and Development Division in September 2006.
 Murata remained the division's general manager with a full-time staff at his disposal.

 During development of Crystal Tools, the Research and Development Division continually surveyed what types of tools were needed to create Square Enix's flagship titles.
 Among the most frequently requested features was an extensive use of character close-ups.
 This made the staff realize that the Final Fantasy series put great emphasis on the "anime-like coolness" of its characters.
 Consequently, the engine's developers focused on attractive visuals rather than on accurate physics.
 To achieve a stylized look, a post-processing filter for additional lighting, blur, and visual effects was implemented.
 Square Enix's large teams were typically composed of a mix of industry veterans and rookie game developers.
 To accommodate this, the graphical user interface of the engine became another main feature and was designed to be as intuitive as possible.
 The large investments into technology and human resources quickly made the White Engine the company's biggest project to date.
 After one year of work, version 1.0 of the engine was completed in September 2007.